Ama-Nkansah/Codxo-combined-repo/README.md

 - Create a cohesive portfolio for future collaboration and learning.

 ## Projects Included
-Calculator app
+-Calculator app
-Todo-list app
+-Todo-list app
-Responsive gallery
+-Responsive gallery
-Portfolio website
+-Portfolio website

 ## Why This Matters
 By combining these projects, I aim to: